Update: I've dropped the "2011" from the title, as I've kept this list more or less up-to-date every time I change a computer.

 - Background Music allows to change audio volume per app.

-- MUST-HAVE Synergy for keyboard/mouse sharing across computers.
+- MUST-HAVE when I have multiple machines: Synergy for keyboard/mouse sharing across computers.

 - Command-line / Terminal

 I love Cathode (unfortunately abandoned) on OSX.
 Also on OSX: CoolRetroTerm, which is opensource, but it's not quite as great.Nowadays, I use Alacritty